matapaska/vet_practice_booking_app/README.md

 # vet_practice_booking_app
-<p>This is a CodeClan project to create a Vet Practice booking/admin app using Ruby and Sinatra</p>
+<p>This is a CodeClan project to create a Vet Practice booking/admin app using Ruby, Sinatra and PostgreSQL.
+It allows user to register, look up, edit and remove animals from the practice register. </p>

+<h2>This is a simple guide to set up the app</h2>
 <h3>Required installations</h3>
 <p>Sinatra Web Framework, PostgreSQL, the minitest gem and the pry gem.</p>